onfido/onfido-android-sdk/README.md

 #### 4.1 SDK Token

 You will need to generate and include a short-lived JSON Web Token (JWT) every time you initialise the SDK.
-To generate an SDK Token you should perform a request to the SDK Token endpoint in the Onfido API:

 To generate an SDK Token you should perform a request to the SDK Token endpoint in the Onfido API: